smartie-tien/test/to_Tidy.md

 This phase consists of the following components :

 - Read the dataset from the DynamoDB table "Raw"
-- Create a csv export of the dataset in RawExports
+- Create a csv export of the dataset in S3 folder "RawExports"
 - Retrieve the partner-specific R transformation script and YAML file with the business rules from GitHub
 - Transform the dataset, based on the R-script and YAML file
 - Write the result to the DynamoDB table "Tidy"